ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ## Creating a flow with nifi

 Nifi web page is listening on port 8060 and we have to access it through a SSH tunnel.
-As we have explained on the dataproc section, let's
+As we have explained on the previous section (), let's dive into nifi.